patrick528300/Route66game/README.md

 Gas Station - put on gas, buy gas can, buy coffee.

-Mechanics - repair / upgrade car, buy tires
+Mechanics - repair / upgrade car, buy tires.
+Repair flat tires.

 Motel - sleeping, so the player can restore energy to 3.